MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-skill.md

 The _Bot Framework adapter_ uses an _authentication configuration_ object (set when the adapter is created) to validate the authentication header on incoming requests.

-This samples adds claims validation to the authentication configuration and uses the _skill adapter with error handler_ described in the previous section.
+This sample adds claims validation to the authentication configuration and uses the _skill adapter with error handler_ described in the previous section.

 ### [C#](#tab/cs)